AssemblyScript/website/src/garbage-collection.md

 * Runtimes typically include a general purpose memory manager to also drive `heap.alloc` and `heap.free`
 * Garbage collection is precise, with compiler-generated visitors aware of what's a pointer and what's not
 * The interface is tailored for tracing GCs, so attempts to implement other forms of GC may not be viable

-## The future: WebAssembly GC

-The WebAssembly [GC](https://github.com/WebAssembly/gc) 🦄 proposal is still in the works but our focus is to switch to it as soon as possible, hopefully making most of the above redundant and the overall experience more convenient.